themarchoffolly/pushme-pullyou/PITCHME.md

 - Custom Logos and Backgrounds
 - Multiple Themes And More
 - <span style="color: #e49436">Plus...</span>
-- Everything Is Under Git Version Control
+- Your Slideshow Is Under Git Version Control
 - Directly Within Your GitHub Repo

 #HSLIDE